5 Tips to Help Your Baby Sleep in Winter

 Monitor the Mercury

 It’s good practice to monitor the temperature of the room your baby sleeps in.
-The Lullaby Trust suggests the ideal sleeping temperature for babies is between 16-20 degrees.
+The ideal sleeping temperature for babies is between 16-20 degrees.
 Keep a thermometer close at hand, and be sure to keep your little one away from any space heaters or radiators, as babies under 12 months are particularly vulnerable to overheating.

 Babies can’t regulate their temperature in the same way an adult can which means it’s easy for them to overheat, so it’s important to monitor the room temperature throughout the night.
 For this reason, it’s also important to make sure your baby’s cot is away from any windows as this can lower your baby’s temperature, particularly in the colder months.